EveThan/HackED_2022_Notes-on-paper/README.md

 - In order to save time, I did not create a machine learning model from scratch and train it to recognize handwritten texts.
 Instead, I used Google Cloud's Vision API to recognize handwritten words in an image.
 Google Cloud has offered many tutorials and code samples on their website which helped me immensely.
 I have used their code sample from https://cloud.google.com/vision/docs/fulltext-annotations.
 I changed and deleted a few lines of their code since I will only need to recognize words and not blocks and paragraphs.

 ### Piano key sounds 🎹
+- The piano keys used are the 7 white keys from C4 to B4.
 - The sound files of the 7 piano keys are downloaded from https://freesound.org/people/Tesabob2001/packs/12995/.

 ### Hand recognition ✋
 - A part of the project involves recognizing where my index finger tip is.
 I referred to https://google.github.io/mediapipe/solutions/hands.html a lot when implementing this function.